urin/moove/README.md

   ```
   Pre-compiled binaries will be in the directory `dist`.

-  ⚠  Binaries does not have execute permission in case of building on windows.
+  ⚠  Binaries do not have execute permission in case of building on windows.

 ## TODOs ✅

 - Package for various platforms
 - Overwrite option
 - Exclude .gitignore option
-- Move to trash instead of removing as default
+- Move to trash instead of removing as the default
 - Logging
 - Recursive option
 - Maximum depth option